Jennifer L. Neeley

 1. Telephone contact should be short (about 5 to 7 minutes) and limited to one call per day.
-The parent without the children should initiate the call.
+If your child is young, the parent without the child should initiate the call.

 2. If the child misses the call, the child can return the call, if possible.
 The parent should not continue to call if the child misses the first call.